AbraInsight/autoencoders/Markdown/autoencoders.md

 ---

-* The AUROC score for the insurance classification task with a sequence to 2 dimensional convolutional autoencoder: 92.645798%.
+* The AUROC score for the insurance classification task with a 2 dimensional convolutional autoencoder: 92.645798%.
-* The accuracy score for the insurance classification task with a sequence to 2 dimensional convolutional autoencoder: 86.000000%.
+* The accuracy score for the insurance classification task with a 2 dimensional convolutional autoencoder: 86.000000%.

 ```python